 One of the best ways to improve safety, organization, and efficiency in a factory setting is to use special floor markings.
 These markings are a low-cost option that provide a significant number of benefits for both the facility and its employees.

-Understanding how floor markings are used, and how to get the most benefit out of them is important for any facility.
-In many cases, a factory will have a safety manager work along with department leadership teams to come up with an effective floor marking strategy.
+Understanding how floor markings are used, and how to get the most benefit out of them, is important for any facility.
+In many cases, factories will have a safety manager work with department leadership teams to come up with an effective floor marking strategy.
 Since floor markings can last for many years without needing to be replaced, it makes sense to put in the time and effort needed to get everything set up correctly.

 Floor Marking Tape

 Floor marking tape is one of the most popular options because it is inexpensive, easy to apply, and long lasting.
 When applied correctly, floor marking tape can last for years without any issues.
 In high-traffic areas, or areas where heavy machinery is used, there are heavy duty products available that can ensure it won't peel up or snag on passing equipment.